MD412/project-arceus/docs/working-memory/reports/2025/10-october/triage_plan_20251009.md

 2. **ReviewPanel cleanup** → Single source of truth for review UI ✅

 **All other problems are deferred until after successful test of worker + review flow.**

+**UPDATE (Oct 11, 2025):** Code review confirms all targets completed.
+Additionally, the user_cards creation bug was fixed via auto-creation from card_embeddings (verified working in production).

 ---